PragtiKumari/streamoid-product-service/README.md

 ## Acknowledgment

-Thank you for the opportunity to let me work on this exciting challenge!
-This project demonstrates best practices in API development, validation, testing, and deployment readiness.
+This project demonstrates my practices in API development, validation, testing, and deployment readiness.

 ---